michaelwangcode/self-driving-car/README.md

 A save button is added to save the car in local storage.

 Lastly, two additional cars are added on the road as traffic.

+## Part 8: Genetic Algorithm

+In the final part of the project, we will add a mutate function for the car.

+A decimal value from 0 to 1 determines how different a mutated car behaves from the original.

+A value of 1 means the mutated car is completely different while a value of 0.1 means the mutated car is very similar.

+When we save a car in local storage and refresh the program, the saved car will mutate.

+This will increase the chances that there will be a car that makes it through all of the traffic.

+To increase the chances of finding a successful car, we can increase the number of simulated cars from 100 to 1000.

+## Running The Program

+Open the index.html file in a Google Chrome window.

+To run the program efficiently, set the number of cars to 1000 and set the mutation amount to around 0.2 (in main.js).

+Every time a simulated car makes it past a traffic car without crashing, click the save icon to save the car's progress.

+When you refresh and rerun the program, new cars will mutate from the last saved location.

+Repeat the process when a mutated car makes it past the next set of traffic.

+It will usually take multiple attempts to get a successful car.

+To reset the simulation, click the discard button and refresh the program.